 Now is the time for COVID-19 related diplomacy!

-Sign the letter to the U.S. Treasury Department calling on them to issue statements and lift the sanctions.
+Please sign the letter to the U.S. Treasury Department calling on them to lift health-related sanctions.
 There is no time to waste.
-COVID-19 related diplomacy is immediately needed.
+COVID is still a major problem in Iran and countries around the world.
+Cooperation and diplomacy is critical.

 Dear U.S. Treasury Department,